fajmayor/reactjs-quiz-app/README.md

-#### In this comprehensive DevSecOps Kubernetes project, I successfully:
+### In this comprehensive DevSecOps Kubernetes project, I successfully:

 - Established IAM user and Terraform for AWS setup.
+[IAC for the Project](https://github.com/fajmayor/iac-reactjs-quiz-app)

 - Deployed Infrastructure on AWS using Github Actions and Terraform and, configured tools.